Pauli Murray: Sexuality and gender identity

 Murray struggled with her sexual and gender identity through much of her life.
 Her marriage as a teenager ended almost immediately with the realization that "when men try to make love to me, something in me fights".
 Although acknowledging the term "homosexual" in describing others, Murray preferred to describe herself as having an "inverted sex instinct" that caused her to behave as a man would when attracted to women.
 She wanted a "monogamous married life", but one in which she was the man.
 The majority of her relationships were with women whom she described as "extremely feminine and heterosexual".
 In her younger years, Murray often was devastated by the end of these relationships, to the extent that she was hospitalized for psychiatric treatment twice, in 1937 and in 1940.

 Murray wore her hair short and preferred pants to skirts; due to her slight build, there was a time in her life when she was often able to pass as a teenage boy.
 In her twenties, she shortened her name from Pauline to the more androgynous Pauli.
 At the time of her arrest for the bus segregation protest in 1940, she gave her name as "Oliver" to the arresting officers.
-Murray pursued hormone treatments in the 1940s to correct what she saw as a personal imbalance and even requested abdominal surgery to test if she had "submerged" male sex organs.
+Murray pursued hormone treatments in the 1940s to correct what she saw as a personal imbalance and even requested abdominal surgery to determine if she had "submerged" male sex organs.

 Writing about Murray's understanding of her sex, Rosalind Rosenberg, author of Jane Crow: The Life of Pauli Murray, categorized Murray as a transgender man.
 When asked about her understanding of Murray's gender in a 2017 interview with the African American Intellectual History Society, Rosenberg states: "[During Pauli's life,] the term transgender did not exist and there was no social movement to support or help make sense of the trans experience.
 Murray's papers helped me to understand how her struggle with gender identity shaped her life as a civil rights pioneer, legal scholar, and feminist."
 In an interview with HuffPost Queer Voices, Brittney Cooper agreed on the matter: "Murray preferred androgynous dress, had a short hairstyle and may have identified as a transgender male today, but she lacked the language to do so at the time."
 While she lived openly in lesbian relationships for a time, her career, her Communist politics, and respectability politics shut down her options.